adamgillfillan/trash-sim/README.md

 npx serve apps/web/dist   # or vercel dev, etc.
 ```

 The UI supports theme switching via daisyUI (including the felt-inspired "Table Felt" default) and runs simulations (up to ~100k runs) on demand without a worker.
 Results include probability, expected games, confidence interval, and runtime.
 The layout keeps the settings panel and results summary in a single viewport so you can review the full output without scrolling, and there is space reserved to add more configuration fields or result tiles later.
+By default the model tracks how often a single player completes a perfect first round (fills every slot without drawing additional cards).

 ## Deployment (Vercel)